-Gloves also help to avoid pain in the hands and wrists.
-The gloves will improve your gripping power and, if it has a reinforcing wrist wrap, will take the pressure off your wrist.
+Gym gloves also help to avoid pain in the hands and wrists.
+The gloves will improve your gripping power and, if it has a reinforcing wrist wrap, will take the pressure off your wrist via added wrist support.

 Are there any negatives to wearing workout gloves?

 Yes, there are a few potential negatives to wearing gloves in the gym.
 Gloves that are too thick will actually lessen the power of your grip.
 This is especially the case on a movement like the deadlift.
 Some gloves may also have the effect of rolling the bar out of your palm and toward your fingers.
 This is not good – you want the bar to be firmly resting in the middle of your palm where your grip is the strongest, not in the finger where it is the weakest.

 You also need to avoid becoming overly-reliant on workout gloves.
 Having a strong grip is crucial to your training success.
 Don’t allow gloves, especially those with wrist supports, to rob you of developing your own natural grip strength.
 Also, you do not want to become mentally dependent on workout gloves.
 If you do, what’s going to happen when you turn up at the gym and realize that you have left your gloves at home?
 More than likely you will have convinced yourself that your workout is going to be a sub-par effort before you pick up the first weight.